Christopher Chope: Blocking and filibustering of bills

 In November 2014, Chope blocked a bill that would have banned the use of wild animals in circus performances, on the basis that a bill on EU membership should have been called before the bill.
 In the same month, Chope, alongside Philip Davies, the Conservative MP for Shipley, filibustered a bill intended to make revenge evictions an offence.
-Defending his filibuster, Chope claimed that the bill would have weakened landlords' ability to recover possession, deterring them from letting properties.
+Defending his filibuster, Chope said that the bill would have weakened landlords' ability to recover possession, deterring them from letting properties.
 Chope was reported as having been a private landlord himself, but he denied these claims.

 In October 2015, Chope, Davies and Conservative MP David Nuttall filibustered a private member's bill that would have placed restrictions on hospital parking charges for carers.

 On 15 June 2018, Chope blocked the passage of a private member's bill that would have made upskirting a specific offence.
 Chope said that his reason for blocking the passage was in objection to parliamentary procedure rather than to the bill itself: he stated that he would "wholeheartedly" support a government bill that outlawed upskirting.
 Chope's actions drew immediate criticism from fellow MPs, including some in his own party.
 The prime minister, Theresa May, also expressed her disappointment at the objection.
 Following his objection, the government reaffirmed its commitment to introduce legislation to outlaw upskirting and the bill passed subject to royal assent in January 2019.
 In protest at his actions, staff at the House of Commons placed a bunting of women's underwear outside Chope's office entrance.
 A similar bunting was also placed outside his constituency office.
 Protestors also confronted Chope at his constituency surgery.
-As a part of the public backlash to this, definitions of "Chope" and "Choping" were entered into the slang website Urban Dictionary, with the verb "to Chope" being to capture upskirt images, and the noun "a Chope" describing a person who enjoys such images.

 On the same day as the upskirting bill, Chope and Davies forced a delay to the final debate on a bill that would have improved the oversight of the use of force in mental health units.
 Chope also blocked a bill that would have given extra legal protection to police dogs and horses.